 Public Safety in Louisiana

-Further, in 2007, state lawmakers unanimously approved legislation that set a 90-day limit on the incarceration of those whose probation or parole was revoked for a first-time violation of the rules of their supervision.
-After assessing the effects of the 2007 reforms, Pew concluded in a 2014 report that offenders subject to the 90-day incarceration cap were 22 percent less likely to return to prison for a new crime than were inmates who served considerably longer time behind bars for a first-time technical violation.
+This effort builds on other reforms made in the state in recent years.
+In 2007, Louisiana lawmakers unanimously approved legislation that set a 90-day limit on the incarceration of offenders whose probation or parole was revoked for a first failure to comply with supervision rules.
+Pew concluded in a 2014 assessment that offenders subject to the 90-day cap were 22 percent less likely to return to prison for a new crime than those who served considerably longer periods behind bars for a first technical violation.
 In addition to maintaining public safety, the revocation cap saved prison space, resulting in net annual savings to taxpayers of $17.6 million.

 In 2011 and 2012, then-Gov. Bobby Jindal signed legislation to simplify the calculation of “good time” and earned-time credits that promote rehabilitation of lower-level offenders and to extend parole eligibility to more first- and second-time offenders.
 The legislation also allowed the waiver of mandatory minimum sentences for nonviolent offenders if the prosecutor, defense counsel, and judge agree; authorized administrative sanctions for parole and probation violations; and expanded re-entry courts for offenders returning to the community.
 Finally, in 2015, the state enacted H.B.
 161, limiting long prison stays for repeat violations of probation and parole.

 These steps were projected to reduce the state’s prison population and crime rates and to save Louisiana more than $243 million over 10 years.
 Since 2011, the inmate population has declined 8 percent and violent and property crime rates also have fallen.
 These trends put Louisiana on the growing list of states demonstrating that it is possible to reduce imprisonment and crime rates at the same time.